Eating Bird Food’s holiday gift guide for babies, toddlers and older kids with everything from books and toys to clothes and accessories.

 Books – I have a never ending list of books to either purchase for our family or to give as gifts.
 You can never have too many books in my opinion.
 Here are some cute ones I’ve found recently:

 Balance Bike – Need a gift idea for a little one who is just starting to become mobile?
 A balance bike is a fun way for them to develop balance and confidence!
-This wooden balance bike starts out as a Tricycle for early riders and converts into a bike with two wheels and this retro balance bike is adorable.
+This wooden balance bike starts out as a Tricycle for early riders and converts into a bike with two wheels.
+Olivia got this one for her birthday and I’m sure Tucker will use it when he gets a little bigger too!
+Of course this retro balance bike is adorable too and works for kids ages 1-5.

 Bead Stringing Set – Olivia has this bead stringing set at her Bubbie’s house and loves it.